zakcali/puppetwosnew/README.md

 # Electron build
 Nodejs code, uses Electron, and can be packaged as a standalone program.
 Loads "advanced search query texts" from (url) author-list.csv and (url) department-list.csv files, creates lists for departments and academicians.
 When selected, a Chrome browser window opened by puppeteer, and displays the results from Web of Science.
-You must have access to the Web of Science site.
+You must have access rights to the Web of Science web site.